 The full visit usually runs 30 to 60 minutes for one to four teeth.
 Patients eat normally afterward.
 There is no recovery period and no aftercare beyond regular brushing.

-What the procedure looks like, step by step
+What does the procedure look like, step by step?

 A complete enameloplasty appointment in our office follows a consistent sequence.